The survey covered over 2,700 professionals in various industries including technology, finance, marketing, healthcare and construction

 “It was a glorified lifestyle,” she recalled.
 “It didn’t really matter what you were doing.
 Even during Ramadan, I was expected to work long hours.
 I used to live in Ajman with my parents and the office was in Dubai.
 There were days when I would drive to Ajman for iftar and then come back to finish some not very important tasks.”

-A new research has shown that nearly half – 50 per cent – of UAE employees feel the pressure to work extra hours beyond their schedule, while 45 per cent feel that their workload is manageable and could be completed within a standard work week.
+A new research has shown that half – 50 per cent – of UAE employees feel the pressure to work extra hours beyond their schedule, while 45 per cent feel that their workload is manageable and could be completed within a standard work week.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The survey by recruitment and IT service firm Halian’s 2025 GCC Market Report and Salary Guide covered over 2,700 professionals in the technology, finance, marketing, creative and design, healthcare and life sciences, and construction industries.
+The survey by recruitment and IT service firm, titled, 'Halian’s 2025 GCC Market Report and Salary Guide' covered over 2,700 professionals in the technology, finance, marketing, creative and design, healthcare and life sciences, and construction industries.

 Sadia said that during her corporate life, there were days when she followed unsustainable work habits.
-“I used to stay up till 2am to finish a presentation and then be back at 9a the next morning for the presentation,” she said.
-“I eventually ended up quitting when I got pregnant because it was almost impossible to have a work-life balance.”
+“I used to stay up till 2am to finish a presentation and then be back at 9am the next morning for the presentation,” she said.
+“I eventually ended up quitting when I got pregnant because it was almost impossible to have work-life balance.”

 The survey revealed that 45 per cent of professionals reported facing negative health effects due to their workload.
-“While this may not have an immediate effect on the work they’re doing, in the long-term, it will adversely affect their work and the overall output of the company,” it said
+“While this may not have an immediate effect on the work they’re doing, in the long-term, it will adversely affect their work and the overall output of the company,” it said.

 Experts say they are seeing several patients who suffer from the after-effects of long work hours.
-“Nowadays we see patients talking about prolonged working hours, pressure and overburdening of tasks,” said Yasir Shafi, Homeopathy doctor at Wellth.
+“Nowadays we see patients talking about prolonged working hours, pressure and overburdening of tasks,” said Yasir Shafi, Homeopathy Doctor at Wellth.

 “Long working hours can significantly affect both physical and mental health.
 There is increased risk of chronic illnesses like hypertension, diabetes, heart disease due to stress and lack of physical activity in addition to emotional exhaustion, anxiety and depression, reduced cognitive function.”